 Comparing three-factor model with alternative models.
-As shown in Table II.12, the proposed three-factor model yielded adequate fit indices.
+As shown in Table II.14, the proposed three-factor model yielded adequate fit indices.
 The one-factor model, the first and most parsimonious model, yielded poor fit statistics.
 A second-order model with one higher order factor and three lower factors also yielded adequate fit indices (because the model was just identified, each of the fit indices for this model was the same as for the three-factor model).
 Although either model might be used, consistent with previous findings and the purposes for which scores are used (i.e., not to provide a general score for techniques, but three separate scores), the three-factor model was selected as the final model.

-Table II.12
+Table II.14

 Fit Statistics for Models Tested (DTS-S)

-Model χ^2 df CFI SRMR RMSEA
+Model $\chi^2$ df CFI SRMR RMSEA

 One-factor model 13435.62 104 .671 .091 .089

 Three-factor model 3888.40 104 .907 .053 .048

-Second-order model 3888.40 104 .907 .053 .048
+Second-order model Second-order model 3888.40 104 .907 .053 .048

-Note. χ^2 = Chi-square statistic; df = degrees of freedom; CFI = Comparative Fit Index; SRMR = Standardized Root Mean- Square Residual; RMSEA = Root Mean-Square Error of Approximation.
-N's =16,205.
-Models were tested on approximately one half of sample, randomly selected. p < .001.
+Note. $\chi^2$ = Chi-square statistic c; df = degrees of freedo om; CFI = Co omparative Fit Index;

+SRMR = Standardized Root N Mean- Square l Residual; RMSEA = 1 Root Mean- Square

+Error of Approximation. $N$ 's =16,205.
+Models were tested on approximately one half

+of sample, randomly selected

+p < .001.

 Confirming fit of final model.
-Confirmatory factor analyses on the second randomly-split approximately half of the sample also generated robust fit statistics for the 3-factor model: $\chi^2 = 3604.21 \ (101, N = 16,205), p < .001; \text{CFI} = .911, \text{RMSEA} = .050, \text{ and SRMR} = .046.
+Confirmatory factor analyses on the second randomly-split approximately half of the sample also generated robust fit statistics for the 3-factor model: $\chi^2 = 3604.21 (101, N = 16,205), p < .001$ ; CFI = .911, RMSEA = .050, and SRMR = .046.
 The completely standardized factor loadings were also compared to ensure that there were no large differences across the randomly selected samples.
-As shown in Table II.13, the indicators had generally similar factor loadings in the two randomly-split samples.
+As shown in Table II.15, the indicators had generally similar factor loadings in the two randomly-split samples.
 Because no appreciable differences in the fit indices or factor loadings were found for the two halves of the sample, all subsequent analyses were run with the full sample.
-A summary of the fit statistics for the three-factor model with full sample and subsamples is presented in Table II.14.$
+A summary of the fit statistics for the three-factor model with full sample and subsamples is presented in Table II.16.